-3Recent classics within the political science literature on comparative politics include Bingham Powell (1982), Lijphart (1984), Taagepera and Shugart (1989), Shugart and Carey (1992),
+3An exception is a recent book by Lijphart (1999), which includes cursory evidence on economic policy outcomes.
+Modern classics within the political science literature on comparative politics include Bingham Powell (1982), Lijphart (1984), Taagepera and Shugart (1989), Shugart and Carey (1992), and Cox (1997); see Myerson (1999) for a discussion of the theoretical literature on the consequences of different electoral rules.

 This general discussion suggests a way of modeling the outcome of policymaking: q in our simple model.
 In that approach, policy is the equilibrium outcome of a delegation game, where the interaction between rational voters and politicians is modeled on extensive form.
 Multiple principals, the voters, elect political representatives who, in turn, set policy to further their own opportunistic objectives.
 The principals have some leeway over their agents because they can offer them election, or re-election.
-But these rewards are mostly implicit, not explicit, so that the constitution becomes like an incomplete contract, leaving the politicians with some power in the form of residual control rights.
+But these rewards are mostly implicit, not explicit, so the constitution becomes like an incomplete contract, leaving the politicians with some power in the form of residual control rights.
 Alternative constitutions can now be represented by alternative rules for how this extensive-form game is being played.
-An exercise in "comparative politics" amounts to comparing the policy outcomes across the resulting equilibria..
+An exercise in "comparative politics" amounts to comparing the policy outcomes across the resulting equilibria.